iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsUserGuide.md

 The `bin/hdfs dfsadmin` command supports a few HDFS administration related operations.
 The `bin/hdfs dfsadmin -help` command lists all the commands currently supported.
 For e.g.:

 * `-report`: reports basic statistics of HDFS.
 Some of this information is also available on the NameNode front page.

 * `-safemode`: though usually not required, an administrator can manually enter or leave Safemode.

 * `-finalizeUpgrade`: removes previous backup of the cluster made during last upgrade.

 * `-refreshNodes`: Updates the namenode with the set of datanodes allowed to connect to the namenode.
-Namenodes re-read datanode hostnames in the file defined by `dfs.hosts`, `dfs.hosts.exclude`.
-Hosts defined in `dfs.hosts` are the datanodes that are part of the cluster.
+Namenodes re-read datanode hostnames in the file defined by `dfs.hosts`, `dfs.hosts.exclude` Hosts defined in `dfs.hosts` are the datanodes that are part of the cluster.
 If there are entries in `dfs.hosts`, only the hosts in it are allowed to register with the namenode.
 Entries in `dfs.hosts.exclude` are datanodes that need to be decommissioned.
    Datanodes complete decommissioning when all the replicas from them are replicated to other datanodes.
 Decommissioned nodes are not automatically shutdown and are not chosen for writing for new replicas.

 * `-printTopology` : Print the topology of the cluster.
 Display a tree of racks and datanodes attached to the tracks as viewed by the NameNode.

 For command usage, see [dfsadmin](./HDFSCommands.html#dfsadmin).